$4.95 – $9.95

 Bloom Season: June – July

-Suggested Uses: Galium has fragrant delicate white flowers and is very useful for shoreline restorations and rain gardens.
+Suggested Uses: Northern Bedstraw has delicate fragrant white flowers and is very useful for shoreline restorations and rain gardens.
 It can tolerate dry conditions too.
-It is found in patches in the prairie and can act as a great ground cover in your garden too, although it can get taller than many ground covers.
+It is typically found in large patches in remnant prairies as well as fens.
+It can act as a great ground cover in your garden too, although it can get taller than many ground covers.
 This plant is great for attracting beneficial insects.
 They are also deer resistant.

 Native Range: Native to throughout much of the U.S. except the South and the Desert Southwest.

 Pollinators: Beneficial flies, beetles and ants as well as bees, butterflies and moths.

 Flowers: Each plant produces an abundance of small, white flowers.
 The symmetrical flowers are 1/4″ wide with 4 petals that form a slender tube at the center.
 Small, dark seed heads appear later in the season.